 Upon moving onward from Bahariya Oasis, you can see a noticeable change in the colour of the surrounding desert.
 This change starts approximately 50km south of Bawiti when the desert floor goes from beige to black.
 To even a newcomer’s eyes, this signals the beginning of the Black Desert and soon the landscape gets overpowered by strange conical and table-top hills powdered with glistening black basalt.
-The Black Desert or the Sahara Souda stretches most of the way to Farafra Oasis and unlike most travellers, I find it as powerfully beautiful as the White Desert.
+The Sahara Souda stretches most of the way to Farafra Oasis and unlike most travellers, I find it as powerfully beautiful as the White Desert.

 Table of Contents

-The vast empty Black Desert
+A vast empty

 What strikes me the most about the Black Desert is its incredible emptiness and most visitors pass through the area on their way to the White Desert.
 This leaves the vast expanse to be nearly soul-less and the entire place resembles a huge sky country.
 The vivid blue sky overhead seems like an overturned bowl that has entrapped the land for eternity.
 Strangely, despite the emptiness, one cannot but help feel claustrophobic being caught in the wedge between land and the sky.
-The only sign of life apart from the sighting of the elusive desert fox comes from the flatbed trucks that rumble along a ribbon of highway bisecting the desert in two parts.
+The only sign of life apart from the sighting of the elusive desert fox comes from the flatbed trucks that rumble along with a ribbon of highway bisecting the desert in two parts.

 You may also like: THE INCREDIBLE WHITE DESERT IN EGYPT

-What lies beyond the incredible Black Desert
+What lies beyond

 Formed by the erosion of the mountains, which have spread a layer of black powder and stones over the peaks and plateaus, the Black Desert is indeed a preview of the stunning beauty that lies beyond it.
 My favourite part beyond the Black Desert is the “Agbat “area.
 From a vantage point, the Agbat resembles something out of a sci-fi movie and the massive obstacles dotting the area once used to be a landmark from Sahara desert caravans.
 Just ahead of Agbat, there is a field of desert flowers which in reality are scattered basalt stones in various interesting shapes.
 Other sights include Gebel Gala Siwa, a pyramid-shaped mountain that was formerly a lookout post for caravans coming from Siwa, and Gebel Az Zuqaq, a limestone mountain known for the red, yellow and orange streaks.
 Another pretty place in the Wahat Bahrya is the Crystal Mountain, which is a hulking monolithic hillock made of real quartz crystals.
-On clear days in the bright sunlight, the Crystal Mountain glitter like a massive diamond and the view from the top is absolutely stunning.
+On clear days in the bright sunlight, the Crystal Mountain glitter like a massive diamond, and the view from the top is absolutely stunning.

 Recommended Read: THE BAHARIYA OASIS IN THE WESTERN DESERT